UnitTestBot/jacodb/api.md

 #### `close()`

-Is used to clean up resources used by `jcdb` instance
+Is used to clean up resources used by `JacoDB` instance

 ## Classpath